postsharp/Metalama.Samples/examples/builder/builder-3/README.md

 [!metalama-file PropertyMapping.cs]

-Note that the `PropertyMapping` class now implements the (empty) `ITemplateProvider` interface.
-This is required because `SetBuilderPropertyValue` is a template.
+Note that the `PropertyMapping` class now implements the (empty) <xref:Metalama.Framework.Aspects.ITemplateProvider> interface.
+This is required because `SetBuilderPropertyValue` is an _auxiliary template_, i.e. a template called from another top-level template.
 Note also that `SetBuilderPropertyValue` cannot be abstract due to current limitations in Metalama, so we had to make it virtual.
+For details regarding auxiliary templates, see <xref:auxiliary-templates>.

 The implementation of `PropertyMapping` for standard properties is directly extracted from the aspect implementation in the previous article.